open-tale/open-tale.github.io/_docs/05-challenges.md

 When characters are forced into combat without previously noticing the presence of enemies, a surprise encounter happens.
-Characters that appeared out of the blue (group *A*) roll for Dexterity and the ones that weren't expecting the encounter (group *B*) roll for Awareness.
+Characters that appeared out of the blue roll for Dexterity and the ones that weren't expecting the encounter roll for Alertness.
 The GM decides how to choose the characters that were surprised.

 ## 4.3.
 Defining combat order